Prasan-Apaya/PantryAI/README.md

 # PantryAI
-Get recipes based off itema avaliable in your home
+Get recipes based off items avaliable at your home